pytorch/torchchat/docs/quantization.md

 ```

 Note: only the ExecuTorch C++ runner in torchchat when built using the instructions in the setup can run the exported *.pte file.
-Also note that the ExecuTorch op that wraps the new torchao kernel is currently single threaded.

 ## Quantization Profiles